EPSB.ca » Our Division » Board Policies & Administrative Regulations » F - Human Resources and Employee Relations » FA.BP Human Resources Framework

 To provide a framework that guides a comprehensive human resource strategy to attract, develop, engage, and retain qualified staff to support the District Vision, Mission, Values, and Priorities.

-A human resources framework supports the Board of Trustees (Board) in meeting its responsibility to establish and maintain governance and organizational capability that promotes student and staff well-being and success, and effectively addresses potential legal, operational, or financial risk.
+A human resources framework supports the Board in meeting its responsibility to establish and maintain governance and organizational capability that promotes student and staff well-being and success, and effectively addresses potential legal, operational, or financial risk.

 The Board is committed to transparent and clearly communicated human resource management practices that: